-HONESTY • We will embrace truthfulness, fairness, probity, and demand the absence of fraud or deceit in ourselves and others with whom we act.
+HONESTY • Embrace truthfulness, fairness, and probity, and demand the absence of fraud or deceit in ourselves and others with whom we act.

-ACHIEVEMENT • We will exercise our skills to create high achievement and applaud the high achievement of others.
+ACHIEVEMENT • Demonstrate persistence, determination, and effort in order to achieve our goals and applaud the high achievement of others.

-INTEGRITY • In all our actions we shall be guided by a code of behavior which reflects our values, unimpeded by circumstance, personal gain, public pressure, or private temptation.
+INTEGRITY • Be guided by a code of behavior which reflects our values, unimpeded by circumstance, personal gain, public pressure, or private temptation.

-RESPONSIBILITY • We will be accountable for the care and welfare of others and responsible for the intended and unintended consequences of our actions.
+RESPONSIBILITY • Be accountable for the care and welfare of others and responsible for the intended and unintended consequences of our actions.